Ssekyene/alx-system_engineering-devops/0x19-postmortem/README.md

 - And to ensure that the root cause(s) of the outage has been discovered and that measures are taken to make sure it will be fixed.

 ## Tasks
 Using one of the web stack debugging project issue or an outage you have personally face, write a postmortem.
-Most of you will never have faced an outage, so just get creative and invent your own :smilely:
+Most of you will never have faced an outage, so just get creative and invent your own :smiley:

 - [My first postmortem](https://medium.com/@robertssekyene05/my-first-postmortem-report-1c96d210acd0)